fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/wood_version_how_to_make.md

 * [Machine use gallery](https://github.com/fellesverkstedet/fabricatable-machines/blob/master/machine&use&gallery/wood_version_how_to_make.md#fabriaction%and%assembly%gallery)

 ### Design wins
-* Performance is amazing given the materials used and gantry pan length *(OSB, MDF, Polycarnonaete, POM - gantry span 1.3meter)*
+* Performance is amazing given the materials used and gantry length *(OSB, MDF, Polycarnonaete, POM - the gantry span is 1.3meter)*
 * Torsion box based gantry and bed shows that you can make a reasonably stiff machine from weak materials
-* Wood is so easy to hcak, making it very easy to modify the parts and atatch extra hardware with screws and glue.
+* Wood construction makes it very easy to modify the parts and attatch extra hardware with screws and glue.
-* Placing the Y rails undernath the torsion box bed protects them from dust and eases machine access.
+* Placing the Y rails underneath the torsion box bed protects them from dust and eases machine access.
 * Using dowels pins to register rack and rail positions makes for easy and precise assembly.
 * Modular rack pieces aligned with dowels works great and is surprisingly precise.

 ### Design fails
-* Gantry feet can wobble autwards  (roataion along Z axis- fores along X axis)
+* Gantry feet can wobble autwards *(rotation along Z axis- forces along X axis)*, making the machine less stiff for cutting along X axis diraction than Y.
-* There should have been an extra bearing on Y axis accariages *(under the bed)* so that spring loading the gantry is the only force keeping pinions from moving away from rack
+* There should have been an extra bearing on the Y axis accariages *(under the bed)*.
+Currently spring loading the gantry is the only force keeping pinions from moving away from rack.
 * Valchromat leaves a lot of dust particles on bearings, requiring frequent cleaning
 * KR16 and KRE16 track rollers are too expensive given cost and performance of the machine.
 Plain 16mm outer iamter bearings with eccentric 3D printed bushings are currently being investigated